-Hughes Hall is the oldest of the University of Cambridge’s six graduate colleges.
+Hughes Hall is the oldest of the University of Cambridge’s graduate colleges.
 It was established during the Victorian golden age of Cambridge college foundations with a pioneering purpose to provide postgraduate training for women teachers.
 While today the College accepts male and female students for all the subjects taught in the University, it has preserved a distinctive mission to support University education in fields that apply academic excellence to practical and positive outcomes in the wider world.
 Background to the origins and story of the College is available on the History of Hughes Hall page.

 The College strives to support excellent teaching, learning and research, and fosters an interdisciplinary environment that is global in outlook, egalitarian in ethos, and cosmopolitan in character.
-By bridging the academic and the wider world, the College aims to contribute to the improvement of society, and it is especially active in interdisciplinary disciplines and those with direct practical impacts.
+By bridging the academic and the wider world, the College aims to contribute to the improvement of society, and it is especially active in interdisciplinary areas and those with direct practical impacts.
 Alongside the full breadth of academic activity in the University, core areas of research, study and engagement include Business and Economics including Land Economy, the range of Engineering including physical and applied Mathematical sciences, Medicine and the Biological sciences, Law, and Education.
 More information about these areas of activity is available on the Research and Study page.

 The University of Cambridge is over 800 years old, and its unique collegiate system is a central part of the experience of studying here.
 Historically, Hughes Hall has had a unique role in enhancing and supporting graduate study, and the College welcomes excellent students working in traditional and innovative fields throughout the University.